 Extension of an employment agreement that comes to an end in less than a year can be extended only twice.
 On further continuation, the agreement is treated as binding for an unfixed term.
-Employees can be put under a probationary period of 3 months, which can be extended to 6 months for some employees such as chief accountants and their deputies, company executives and their deputies, and managers.
+Employees can be put under a probationary period of 3 months, which can be extended to 6 months for some employees such as chief accountants, company executives, and managers.

 Any additional work time more than 40 hours in a week is considered overtime and their remuneration needs to be 50 percent extra.
 Employees who work on a national holiday get double pay.
 The Labor Code restricts overtime to 2 hours a day (one hour for hazardous jobs), 12 hours a week and 120 hours annually.

 Overtime work is permitted only with a written consent of the employee.
 Pregnant women, children aged less than 18, and people with disabilities cannot be made to work overtime.
 Night work, which is as any work performed between 10 p.m. and 6 am, is remunerated at 150 percent of the regular rate.